 The Definitive, Easily Searchable Text

 Full acknowledgement to the gdpr-info.eu project who have a neatly arranged, easily searchable PDF version of the General Data Protection Regulation (GDPR) including its recitals.
 The EU data protection reform was adopted by the European Parliament and the European Council on April 27th, 2016.
-The European Data Protection Regulation will be applicable as of May 25th, 2018 and replace the Data Protection Directive.
+The European Data Protection Regulation became applicable as of May 25th, 2018 and replace the Data Protection Directive.